Maid Service

 Carpet Shampooing

-Shampoo carpet cleaning was popular till encapsulation technology was introduced in 1970s.
-While shampooing of carpet may seem to clean heavily soiled carpet, the technology’s disadvantage – leaving behind high amount of wet foam residues in the carpet that takes a long time to dry, becomes sticky when it dries because no rinsing is done after shampooing and rapid re-soiling of carpet – makes this cleaning method less popular than others.
+Shampoo carpet cleaning was popular till encapsulation technology was introduced in the 1970s.
+While shampooing of carpet may seem to clean heavily soiled carpet, the technology’s disadvantage – leaving behind a high amount of wet foam residues in the carpet that takes a long time to dry, becomes sticky when it dries because no rinsing is done after shampooing and rapid re-soiling of carpet – makes this cleaning method less popular than others.

 Encapsulation